You will feel a sense of well-being when dipping in a hot spring.

 A small town, Benton is about 60 miles north of the national park.

-You cannot go directly thought the Sierra Nevada, and have to go a long way round.
+You cannot go directly through the Sierra Nevada, and have to go a long way round.

 In the lonely place with some ruins of gold rush, you will find a B&B providing hot springs.